Join Cityteam’s When Help Meets Hope campaign to receive updates and opportunities to get involved and bring hope to those in need!

 “I am excited to lead this organization at a time where so many unmet needs exist in our society.
 I didn’t want to sit on the side lines any more – I wanted to be a part of the solution and encourage others to do the same,” said Peterson.
 “It’s truly an honor to be part of an organization that has touched the lives of countless people, and I want to recognize the incredible work that was done by my predecessor, Pat Robertson, to make that happen.
 Together, with faithful donors, volunteers and local partnerships – we have an exciting opportunity to continue to expand the breadth and depth of our services to the most vulnerable residents of the places where we serve.”

 Peterson’s tenure comes as the organization is celebrating it’s 60th Anniversary.

-Cityteam is a leading provider of food, clothing, shelter, and addiction recovery services in San Jose, San Francisco, Oakland, Philadelphia, and Portland.
+Cityteam is a leading provider of food, clothing, shelter, and addiction recovery services in San Jose, San Francisco, Oakland, Chester, and Portland.
 The organization serves over 500,000 people each year and is privately funded by faithful donors, foundations, churches, and corporations.